Them (TV series)

+Plot

-Set in 1953, Them follows a black family who, during the Second Great Migration, moves from North Carolina to an all-white neighborhood in Los Angeles.
-The family's idyllic home slowly transforms into an epicenter of evil forces, next-door and otherworldly, that threaten to haunt, ravage and destroy them.
+Set in 1953, Them: Covenant follows a black family who move from North Carolina to an all-white neighborhood in East Compton during the Second Great Migration.
+The family's initially idyllic home by degrees transforms into an epicenter of evil forces, both mundane and otherworldly.

+Them: The Scare, set in 1991, centers on LAPD Detective Dawn Reeve, who is assigned to a new case: a gruesome murder that leaves the hardened detectives shaken.
+As Dawn investigates, a malevolent force inflicts itself on the detective and her family.